 A client wondered why her website wasn’t showing up in Google.

-Search engine optimization or SEO is the process of having your website appear in Google and other search engines.
-SEO is a long process that works with your content marketing efforts so your website appears favorably in organic page search rankings.
+Search engine optimization or SEO is a process that works with your content marketing efforts so your website appears favorably in organic page search rankings.

 So, how do you get your website to show up in search?

 Technical SEO lays the groundwork for search engines to crawl and index your site.
 It also affects user experience in terms of page speed and accessibility, among other things.

 Local SEO optimizes your site for search-ability in your local area.

 Use themes that run on the Genesis Framework

 Since I don’t develop WordPress themes, I use StudioPress themes that run on the Genesis Framework to help me with technical SEO.
 The framework simplifies setting up a WordPress because it comes already search-engine optimized.

 Install the Yoast SEO plugin and use it to optimize each page and blog post.
 Yoast walks you through entering meta tags for each post/page element, and makes suggestions on how to improve your content from an SEO perspective.